charleswongzx/Traffic-Sign-Classifier/Project 2 Write-up.md

 # **Traffic Sign Recognition**

-The aim of this project was to accurately classify traffic signs from the [German Traffic Signs dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) by means of a convolutional neural network.
+---

 **Build a Traffic Sign Recognition Network**

-Here are the steps I followed:
+When building a network to accurately recognise and classify traffic signs, I followed these steps:
-* Load the dataset
+* Load the data set (I used the German Traffic Signs Dataset, **link below**!)
 * Explore, summarize and visualize the dataset
 * Pre-process, balance and augment the dataset
 * Design, train and test a model architecture